 He flew back to Holland and got sick again.
 His daughter and his grandchild flew to Holland to say their last goodbyes, but Jaap recovered yet again.
 The doctors were confused and could not agree on the diagnosis or the treatment.
 He became very upset and weak.
 7 times, he had defeated death and we were all sure he would do it again.

-He was wrapped exactly like the photo, with some of his feet and ankles bare.
+He was wrapped exactly like the photo, with some of his feet and ankles bare and even with an ankle brace amazon.
 His brother and son made a bed of recycled timber, tree bark and tree branches, because he loved trees, and his favorite flowers for him to rest on during the ceremony.

 It was way past midnight and as the event approached the end, we suddenly heard Jaap’s voice.
 Our hearts missed a beat.
 In a very frail voice, we heard Jaap saying his final goodbye.
 It had been recorded two years before, when he was convinced he was going to die, but made yet another amazing recovery and inspired everyone longer.
 His daughter, his grandchild and his son-in-law collapsed from hearing his voice.